Travel During OPT

 Valid passport - must be valid at least six months into the future

 Valid F-1 visa

 - If your F-1 visa has expired and you

 will be traveling outside the U.S., you will need to apply for a new F-1 visa at a U.S. consulate outside the U.S. Click here»

 Valid Employment Authorization Card (EAC) - The EAC is marked, “Not valid for re-entry.”
 This simply means that the card alone is not sufficient for re-entering the U.S.; it must be accompanied by the other documents included on this list

 Form I-20 with OPT recommendation and valid travel signature (less than 6 months old)

 Proof of employment – A letter from your current or prospective employer which indicates that you have a temporary job offer and that you will be employed for the duration of your OPT.

 Travel and Re-Entry before the OPT start date:

-After completion of your program, if you leave the U.S. and re-enter before the start date your OPT (as indicated on your EAD), you may be permitted entry without proof of employment.
-This is, as always up to the discretion of the port-of-entry officer.
+After completion of your program, if you leave the U.S. and re-enter before your OPT start date (as indicated on your EAC), the border officer may permit you entry without asking for proof of employment.
+This decision is always up to the discretion of the officer.